AzugBe/azugbe.github.io/_pages/code-of-conduct.md

 We care about making AZUG and our events a safe space for everyone.
 If you need help, want to report a Code of Conduct violations or want to get in touch about any related concerns, please use the following contact details:

 * E-mail: contact us via [help@azug.be](mailto:help@azug.be?subject=Code-of-conduct)
-* Phone/WhatsApp: contact us via TODO SET UP GROUP VIA TWLIO
+* Phone call (voice mail): contact us via +32460207230

-Both of these contact mechanisms will inform several people at once to ensure a timely response.
+This will inform several people at once to ensure a timely response.

 Based on [http://confcodeofconduct.com/](http://confcodeofconduct.com/).